XEN PV v/s XEN HVM - Virtual Machine types in Citrix XEN

 •Run Linux, Unix, BSD or Windows

-•Customize your kernel, and even your partition layouts
+•Customize your kernel, and even your partition

 •Behaves exactly like a real physical server